datastax/ruby-driver/features/README.md

 ## Authentication doesn't work

-If you're using Cassandra 2.0 or DataStax Enterprise 3.1 or higher and/or are using something other than the built in [`Password` authenticator](/api/auth/providers/password/) your setup is theoretically supported, but it's not field tested.
+If you're using Cassandra 2.0 or DataStax Enterprise 3.1 or higher and/or are using something other than the built in [`Password` authenticator](/api/auth/providers/password/) your setup is supported.

-If you are using DataStax Enterprise earlier than 3.1 authentication is unfortunately not supported.
-Please open an issue and we might be able to get it working, I just need someone who's willing to test it out.
-DataStax backported the authentication from Cassandra 2.0 into DSE 3.0, even though it only uses Cassandra 1.2.
-The authentication logic might not be able to handle this and will try to authenticate with DSE using an earlier version of the protocol.
-In short, DSE before 3.1 uses a non-standard protocol, but it should be possible to get it working.
-DSE 3.1 and 4.0 have been confirmed to work.
+DSE before 3.1 uses a non-standard protocol and is not currently supported.

 ## I get "end of file reached" / I'm connecting to port 9160 and it doesn't work